 As always, "Thank You" for your assistance and dedication to Millbrook Youth Hockey . . .
 GO KNIGHTS !

-If you are interested in registering for any of the following programs, please e-mail MYHA President, Bill Hiemcke to check on space availability -
+If you are interested in registering for any of the following programs, please click on the "Register Online" tab to left and select the appropriate category ...

 Learn to Play Program (LTP): for First-time and beginner players of all ages